Hiviexd/tournament-tracker/README.md

 # Tournament Tracker

-The one-stop shop for all official osu! tournament correspondence and information.
+The one-stop shop for all official osu! tournament correspondence and information!

 > [!WARNING]
 > This project is currently in active development and is not yet ready for production use.